villegar/xxii-simmac/README.md

 .

-666. [Panic Mode](666.PanicMode.md): If somethings is going not working, this is your place.
+666. [Panic Mode](666.PanicMode.md): If something seems to not be working, this is your place.

 .